Sea Fishing Boats

 - aquaculture segment.

-Generally, only Irish and EU nationals and companies based in the EU may own shares in an Irish registered fishing boat.
-Particulars of registered fishing boats are in turn registered on an EU database.
+Generally, only Irish and EU nationals and companies based in the EU may own shares in an Irish-registered fishing boat.
+Particulars of registered fishing boats are, in turn, registered on an EU database.

 When a fishing boat is sold or transferred, the change of ownership must be registered.
-Similarly mortgages and loans must be registered.
+Similarly, mortgages and loans must be registered.
 New vessels and changes of ownership must be registered.
-Where there is a change in the vessel’s characteristics such as in relation to weight or power, a new license must be obtained so permitting.
+Where there is a change in the vessel’s characteristics, such as in relation to weight or power, a new license must be obtained so permitting.

 An application to the licensing authority is made in a standard format.
 A tax clearance certificate is required.
 The boat must be surveyed to show compliance with safety standards as applies to vessels generally.

 The applicant must show an economic link between the vessel and the state.
-The key licence criteria is the requirements in respect of stock protection and maintenance under the Common Fisheries Policy and the relevant quotas arising under it.
+The key licence criteria are the requirements in respect of stock protection and maintenance under the Common Fisheries Policy and the relevant quotas arising under it.

-Generally licenses are granted to persons of businesses within the European Union. , license authority must not discriminate against EU nationals.
-Other nationals and businesses may be granted licences..
+Generally, licenses are granted to persons of businesses within the European Union. , license authority must not discriminate against EU nationals.
+Other nationals and businesses may be granted licences.

 Applicants, licence holders and third parties may appeal to a decision regarding a license application, revocation or change to an independent appeals officer.
 The person is legally qualified and appointed by the Attorney General.
 The appeal is subject to the laws applicable to licensing.

 The appeal must be brought within one month.
-A third party may only appeal if he / she / it made representations in relation to the grant of the licence.
+A third party may only appeal if he/she/it made representations in relation to the grant of the licence.
 The appeal officer may hold an oral hearing or may decide to determine the matter on the basis of documents only.
-The appeals officers may refer issues of law to the High Court.
-The decision of an appeals officer can be made the subject of an application for judicial review.License fees are paid and are prescribed by law.

 Separate to the requirement for a license, a sea fishing boat must be registered on a register of fishing boats.
-All fishing boats within the meaning of the Merchant Shipping (Registry, Lettering and Numbering of Fishing Boats) Regulations, 2005 (doc 82Kb) are required to be entered on the Register of Fishing Boats maintained by the Registrar General in accordance with those Regulations.
-Only fishing boats licensed in accordance with the FisheriesAmendmentAct2003.pdf (pdf 810Kb) (as inserted by Section 97 of the Sea-Fisheries Jurisdiction Act 2006) may be entered on the Register.
+All fishing boats within the meaning of the Merchant Shipping (Registry, Lettering and Numbering of Fishing Boats) Regulations, 2005, are required to be entered on the Register of Fishing Boats maintained by the Registrar General in accordance with those Regulations.

-On registration the vessel receives a code and number in accordance with scheme laid down by the legislation.
-The local registrar registers the vessels with the Registrar General who maintains the central registrar.
-A certificate of registry is issued.
-The certificate must be handed back if the boat is lost, broken or ceases to be engaged engage in fishing.
-If there is change in the details required to be registered, this must be notified and a new certificate must be applied for.
+The certificate must be handed back if the boat is lost, broken or ceases to be engaged in fishing.
+If there is a change in the details required to be registered, this must be notified, and a new certificate must be applied for.